-In Sec. \ref{sec:geodesics_specific}, we have shown how geodesic statistics can be extracted for sparse versions of many popular random graph models, and of empirical networks when coarsened into SBMs.
-The approximate closed-form of the SPLD reveals further insight for the graph models considered: we showed for \begin{enumerate} \item SBMs that the survival function is expressed via an eigendecomposition of the block matrix (Eq. \ref{eq:spd_sbm_eig}). \item RDPGs that the mean vector and covariance matrix of the node distribution can specify a lower bound of the survival function for geodesics between a random node pair (Eq. \ref{eq:spd_rdpg_network}). \item Gaussian RGGs with high spatial homophily, that the conditional PMF at length $l$ can be interpreted as a ``shortest-path'' connectivity kernel when changing the connection scales by a factor of $l$ (Eq. \ref{eq:spd_grgg_homophily}). \item multiplicative graphons where the connectivity kernel of a node pair is a product of node functions, (equivalent to canonical degree-configuration models,) that the product of expected degrees of the source and target nodes specifies the survival function (Eq. \ref{eq:spd_r1g_psi}), and the survival function of the geodesic length between a random node pair can be bounded from below using the first and second moments of the degree distribution (Eqs. \ref{eq:spd_r1g_network}, \ref{eq:mult_graphon_stats_eta_deg}). \end{enumerate}
+\paragraph*{GLD in sparse general random network families} Transitioning away from the ensemble average setting where one has access to the expected adjacency matrix $\avg{\mat{A}}$, we have considered sparse general random network (SGRN) models in some node space $V$ that naturally do not contain any bottlenecks, and generalize inhomogeneous random graphs \cite{bollobas2007phase} to the asymmetric setting permitting interesting behaviors in directed networks.
+This encompasses a diverse set of models like stochastic block models (SBMs), (soft) random geometric graphs (RGGs), random dot product graphs (RDPGs) and (sparse) graphons.
+We have derived a closed-form expression for the survival function of the GLD in this general setting, determined by an iterated integral operator $T$ defined over functions on $V$, and the connectivity kernel represents the probability of an edge existing between two nodes in $V$.
+The operator $T$ is analogous to $\avg{\mat{A}}$ in the SEAN model.
+For symmetric kernels, this yields an expression for the GLD in terms of the spectral decomposition of $T$.
+For illustrative examples of each of the above-mentioned models, we have derived the approximate closed form of the GLD revealing novel insights, particularly for higher-dimensional models whose geodesics have not been previously studied analytically.
+Importantly, we do so without imposing any restrictions on the eigenvalues of the operator---such as periodicity of the kernel or the existence of a giant component (see Theorem 2 in Ref. \onlinecite{loomba2024geodesics2}).
+We showed for: \begin{enumerate} \item SBMs that the survival function is expressed via an eigendecomposition of the block matrix; Eq. \eqref{eq:spd_sbm_eig}. \item RDPGs that the mean vector and covariance matrix of the node distribution can specify a lower bound of the survival function for geodesics between a random node pair; Eq. \eqref{eq:spd_rdpg_network}. \item Gaussian RGGs with high spatial homophily that the (conditional) probability mass function at length $l$ can be interpreted as a ``geodesic kernel'' that changes the connection scales by a factor of $l$; Eq. \eqref{eq:spd_grgg_homophily}. \item Multiplicative (sparse) graphons where the connectivity kernel of a node pair is a product of node functions, (equivalent to canonical degree-configuration models,) that the product of expected degrees of the source and target nodes specifies the survival function (Eq. \eqref{eq:spd_r1g_psi}), and the survival function of the GLD for a random node pair can be bounded from below using the first and second moments of the degree distribution; Eqs. \eqref{eq:spd_r1g_network}, \eqref{eq:mult_graphon_stats_eta}. \end{enumerate}